West Virginia governor marks unreported coronavirus deaths

 “But we want to maintain our commitment to discipline and to make sure that we’re immunizing the people most likely to be hospitalized or to die first,” he said.

-Officials said their priority is currently inoculating all residents aged 50 and over.
-About 55% of residents aged 65 and over have received at least one vaccine dose, said James Hoyer, who leads the coronavirus task force.
+Officials said their priority is currently inoculating all residents age 50 and over.
+About 55% of residents age 65 and over have received at least one vaccine dose, said James Hoyer, who leads the coronavirus task force.

 “Our commitment is to get as many vaccines to as many people as possible: Start with the most vulnerable and continue to evolve our priority list,” Marsh added.